LyubomirT/c.ai-addons/README.md

 # c.ai-addons
 Enhance your Character.ai experience with a set of useful features and tools to make your interactions smoother and more personalized.
 This extension is a collection of handy add-ons designed to empower your conversations and improve the user interface.

+> [!WARNING]
+> This extension may become deprecated soon due to the Redesign update of Character.AI.
+Maybe it will be updated to support the new UI, but it's not guaranteed.
+At the moment we're still waiting for the outcome of the update.
+Huge thanks to everyone who supported this project, and I'm sorry for the inconvenience.

 ## Installation
 1. Download the latest Manifest3-based release from the [releases page](https://github.com/LyubomirT/c.ai-addons/releases).
 2. Extract the archive.